Zeropark bot traffic compliance team

 Content Quality endeavors

-With the help of professionals, advertisers are not only offered assistance when it comes to optimization and setting up campaigns, but also some additional manual check-ups, and access to trusted, hand-picked, and regularly verified sources.
+With the help of professionals, advertisers are not only offered assistance when it comes to optimization and setting up campaigns, but also some additional manual check-ups, and access to trusted, hand-picked, and regularly verified traffic.

 Every Zeropark advertiser and publisher, without exceptions, is bound to Compliance & Policy Guidelines.
-This is to ensure the increased safety and convenience of both supply and demand-side partners of the marketing platform.
+This is to ensure the increased safety and convenience of both supply and demand-side partners of the performance marketing platform.

 How do you report suspicious traffic?